EliziumNet/Krayola/README.md

 + Message: (Optional) The textual message to be displayed preceding the Key/Value pair collection
 + MessageColours
 + MessageSuffix

-#### Write-ThemedPairsInColour

-This is the function to call to invoke the functionality described in section *"Provide a theme describing how key/value pairs should be rendered"*.

-The parameters

-+ Pairs
-+ Theme
-+ Message

-Eg:

 ```powershell
 $ExampleTheme = @{